-Unit outlines must be provided to students at the beginning of a teaching period.
+Unit outlines, must be provided to students at the beginning of a teaching period.
 Detailed unit outlines must include assessment tasks including:

+a.
+Assessment tasks;

-- a.
-Assessment tasks including clear instructions to the students - b.
-Date for submission including late submission penalties as per the NAPS late submission policy - c.
-Relevant submission instructions - d.
-Assessment Rubrics relevant to the assessment items - e.
-Total marks or weight for the assessment - f.
-Group work guidelines where relevant, including peer assessment.
+- b. due date for submission; - c. and other relevant submission instructions - d. total marks or weight for the assessment - e. group work guidelines where relevant including peer assessment.

-An assessment plan once published can only be amended with the approval of Dean of the relevant school provided it is demonstrated that the change will not disadvantage students in any way, and the change is consistent with learning outcomes in the unit.
+An assessment plan once published can only be amended with the approval of Dean of the Department provided it is demonstrated that the change will not disadvantage students in any way, and the change is consistent with learning outcomes in the unit.
 A change once approved, must be notified to students by the subject coordinator in writing or by email or through the Moodle page of the unit.